Pixelguru26/manyland-importer-3/README.md

 # Manyland Importer 3
 MLI 3 is a browser console script for importing images into the Manyland editor.

-This is a rewrite of Zoltar's original PixelCopyImage: https://pastebin.com/N4mQPx5m If the original creator wishes me to take this down, give further credit, etc., I will, no questions asked.
+This is a complete rewrite of Zoltar's original PixelCopyImage: https://pastebin.com/N4mQPx5m

+If the original creator wishes me to take this down, give further credit, etc., I will, no questions asked.

 Usage is simple: